cloudnative-pg/cloudnative-pg/docs/src/storage.md

 Given the storage class supports volume expansion, you can change the size requirement of the `Cluster`, and the operator will apply the change to every PVC.

-If the `StorageClass` support [online volume resizing](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#resizing-an-in-use-persistentvolumeclaim) the change is immediately applied to the Pods.
+If the `StorageClass` supports [online volume resizing](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#resizing-an-in-use-persistentvolumeclaim) the change is immediately applied to the Pods.
 If the underlying Storage Class doesn't support that, you'll need to delete the Pod to trigger the resize.